 A Mayo Clinic doctor discusses heart valve disease with a person.

-Heart valve surgery risks may include:
+Possible heart valve surgery risks include:

 - Heart attack

-- Valve dysfunction in replacement valve
+- Valve dysfunction affecting replaced valves

 - Irregular heart rhythm (arrhythmia)